introduction-angular2/ng2-bookfinder-md/README.md

 7. [Resources](#resources)

 ## Introduction
-A very simple implementation of Book Search SPA using Angular 2.
+A very simple implementation of Book Search SPA using Angular 2 and Material Design.
 This SPA provides a search box to find ebooks by consuming REST end Point using Angular2 HTTP API and RXJS.
 REST API end-point is provided by [IT-eBooks-API](http://it-ebooks-api.info/)

 ##Prerequisites